tlswg/tls13-spec/draft-ietf-tls-tls13.md

 use the established keys to protect application layer traffic.

-A failure of the handshake or other protocol error triggers the termination of the connection, optionally preceded by an alert message ({{alert-protocol}}).
+A failure of the handshake or other protocol error triggers the termination of the connection, optionally preceded by an Alert message ({{alert-protocol}}).

 TLS supports three basic key exchange modes: